Hello Friends today we are going to talk about top 10 Equations that change the world… I hope you would enjoy it, so lets strt…

 Mathematically, the complex numbers are supremely elegant.
 Algebra works perfectly the way we want it to – any equation has a complex number solution, a situation that is not true for the real numbers : x2 + 4 = 0 has no real number solution, but it does have a complex solution: the square root of -4, or 2i.
 Calculus can be extended to the complex numbers, and by doing so, we find some amazing symmetries and properties of these numbers.
 Those properties make the complex numbers essential in electronics and signal processing.

-source link 8.
+source site 8.
 Fourier Transform :

 The Fourier transform is essential to understanding more complex wave structures, like human speech.
 Given a complicated, messy wave function like a recording of a person talking, the Fourier transform allows us to break the messy function into a combination of a number of simple waves, greatly simplifying analysis.The Fourier transform is at the heart of modern signal processing and analysis, and data compression.